Zafkiel45/Next-TodoList/README.md

 # Next-todoList

-# Make with Next.js and Tailwindcss

-this simple project of todo list go for my portifolio.
-I want improve over time with firebase or other database.
-This readme still is developing.
+A simple todoList made in Next.js and Tailwindcss.
+Still in developed.
+I want add database as FireBase or any other.
+In addition, i want add differents features for this application.

 # The features: